Should British Universities Follow All Trends? Should They Adapt to the Needs of International Students?

 Unfortunately, international students are not able to meet the high standards of the schools they are admitted to.
 The first challenge is the English language.
 Foreign students who haven't mastered English grammar and vocabulary have difficulties to express themselves, understand the lectures, and write important papers according to strict academic standards.
 Even those students who easily meet the minimum language requirements find technical and academic terminology overwhelming.

 Language support classes are not entirely effective, since they don't focus on specialised terminology.
 Not all foreign students have the same base of English language skills, which is why the generic approach of these support classes is incompatible with their needs.
+It is most acutely felt during working on different kinds of written assignments.
+Fortunately, services like assignmentmasters.co.uk can be great helpers in this situation.

 Adjustment to a completely different culture is another challenge that international students face.
 Since the standards of their native cultures cannot be incorporated into UK curriculums, these students have difficulties to take part in class discussions, especially when it comes to economic and political issues in the UK.